Pedro Lascuráin: Early career

 Lascuráin (right) with President Francisco I. Madero (center) and Vice President José María Pino Suárez (left) at the funeral of Justo Sierra in 1912.

-In his youth, Lascuráin studied law at the Escuela Nacional Preparatoria.
-He concluded his studies at the Escuela Nacional de Jurisprudencia (National School of Jurisprudence) in Mexico City.
-He received his law degree there in 1880.
-He became a prominent lawyer and legal theorist, while also serving as a prestigious businessman in real estate.
+After receiving his degree, Lascuráin became a lawyer at the firm of his former teacher, Agustín Rodríguez Aldunate.
+He eventually founded his own law practice.
+He also became a businessman in real estate, and after inheriting several Mexico City properties from his father in 1901, he, along with American businessmen, founded the Compañía Fraccionadora de la Calzada de Chapultepec, which was responsible for founding Colonia Roma.

 Beginning in 1902, Lascuráin served as a syndic for the ayuntamiento of Mexico City.
 He became the mayor of Mexico City in 1910 while Francisco I. Madero began a campaign against the re-election of Porfirio Díaz.
-Lascuráin was a supporter of Madero, and after Madero was elected president to replace Díaz, Lascuráin served twice as foreign secretary in Madero's cabinet, from 10 April 1912 to 4 December 1912, and from 15 January 1913 to 19 February 1913.
+Lascuráin was a supporter of Madero, and after Madero was elected president to replace Díaz, Lascuráin served twice as foreign secretary in Madero's cabinet, from 9 April 1912 to 4 December 1912, and from 16 January 1913 to 18 February 1913.
 In between the two terms, he again was the mayor of Mexico City.
 As foreign secretary, he had to deal with the demands of Henry Lane Wilson, the United States ambassador to Mexico.